lbriais/internet_box_logger/README.md

 ### Dependencies

-You need to have [ELK] installed, the fantastic software trilogy, that brings you the power of analytics at your fingertips.
+You need to have [ELK] installed, the fantastic software trilogy that brings you the power of analytics at your fingertips.
 In our case we just need ElasticSearch and Kibana, LogStash is not needed, but you should not prevent yourself from using it for log files of your own...

+Follow [ELK] installation procedure before installing this Gem.

 ### Gem installation
 Add this line to your application's Gemfile: